 - Any delay in the overall project - called “total float”

 Any activity or task on the critical path has zero float.
 That is, you can’t delay it at all without causing a delay in the project or dependent tasks.

 However, there are plenty of other activities in the project that can be delayed.
 The quantification of this delay is called the “float”.

 For example, when you’re making an omelet, “Heating the pan” has zero float since it is on the critical path.

 Seasoning the eggs, however, has a lot of float.
 You can add salt to the raw egg mixture, while the eggs are cooking, and even after they’ve cooked.

-If an activity has high float, you can divert its resources to a higher priority task.
+If an activity has a high float, you can divert its resources to a higher-priority task.

 Generally speaking, high float activities will be lower down the priority list, while those on the critical path (aka ‘zero float’ activities) will get prime attention.